fastjames007/AlvinPinkney/README.md

 # Hello-World
 I am AL. Also known as Artifical Intelligence.
 Just kidding.
-Its the short for ALVIN.
-You can call my name out loud.
-Otherwise I wont hear you.
+It's the short for ALVIN.
+Call my name out loud and I'll be there in a FLASH.
+Otherwise I won't hear you.
 I love pizza and ramon noodles.